zach-wendland/prompters/README.md

    - Provide it at runtime inside the application (stored in localStorage only), or
    - Export `OPENAI_API_KEY` in your shell before starting the dev server.

-3. Launch the development server:
+3. Launch the Prompter development server:

    ```bash
    npm run dev
    ```

-   The app will be available at [http://localhost:3000](http://localhost:3000).
+   The console will be available at [http://localhost:3000](http://localhost:3000).

 ## Prompt Refinement Workflow